OITWPsupport/boise-state-uPay-Gravity-Forms-Extension-for-LSAMP/docs/developerhowto.md

 3. Publish the page and note its URL.

 ##3.
-Configure the Gravity Form
+Create the Gravity Form
 The user will begin the ecommerce transaction on a web form on the department's secureforms subsite.
 That form will submit to the Forwarding Page, which will send the user (and the user's transaction info) to Touchnet.
+In this step, you'll create the form and point it at the Forwarding Page.

-1. Create the form
+1. Create the form.
 Gravity Forms makes this easy, and most Site Admins can create their own forms.
 Work with the Site Admin as necessary to implement a web form on secureforms for their ecommerce need.
-1. Configure the form to submit to the Forwarding Page
-	**NOTE:** the Forwarding Page (and the OIT plugin) should live on secureforms.boisestate.edu.
+1. Configure the form to submit to the Forwarding Page. (**NOTE:** the Forwarding Page and the OIT plugin should live on secureforms.boisestate.edu).
-	- Form Settings->Confirmations.
+	1. Open the Gravity Forms edit form page.
+	2. Click Form Settings->Confirmations->Edit.
-		- Confirmation Type = Redirect.
+	3. Select Confirmation Type = Redirect.
-		- Redirect URL = the URL of the Forwarding Page.
+	4. Enter as the Redirect URL the URL of the Forwarding Page you created above.
-		- Redirect Query String: Click the drop-down icon at the top right of this textarea to view the form fields available.
+	5. Redirect Query String: Click the drop-down icon at the top right of this textarea to view the form fields available.
 By selecting fields here, compose a query string in the format "key1={value1}&key2={value2}..."
 You'll provide the key names and the formatting (ampersands and equals sign).
-		- Save Confirmation.
+Make sure your key names match the relevant variable names in your plugin's main PHP file.
+(This is probably how you'll calculate the amount due before posting to Touchnet.)
+	6. Click the `Save Confirmation` button.

 ##4.
-Configuring and Testing
+Configure and test the plugin
-1. Download the zip file and install on test.boisestate.edu to complete your testing.
+1. Download the zip file of your initial release from GitHub and install on test.boisestate.edu to complete your testing.
+2. Increment the version and create a new release on GitHub to test the test site's ability to automatically detect an available update.
 1. Download the zip file and install it on secureforms.
 Activate it on the appropriate secureforms subsite for production.
-	1. Increment the version and create a new release on Github to test the production site's ability to automatically detect an available update.